jaysonmendoza/jaysonmendoza.github.io/_projects/Autonomous Tennis Ball Retrieval Robot/index.md

 - COTS Component Integration
 main-image: /project.webp
 ---
-## Detailed Mechanical Function
+## Mechanical Function

-The mechanism captures the tennis ball mid-air using a sloped ramp designed to absorb impact and redirect motion.
-Once collected, the ball is guided through a channel system actuated by a single input—a crank or motor trigger—driving the transport mechanism.
-All components are mechanically linked, ensuring the motion sequence unfolds without the need for sensors or real-time control.
-The mechanism maintains full clearance from the tray, user, and floor, complying with strict interaction rules.
+The mechanism uses a fixed, angled ramp to intercept a tennis ball dropped from approximately three feet.
+The ramp is mounted to a base and positioned so the ball makes contact after falling at least two feet, as required.
+The ball’s momentum carries it into a transfer channel driven by a crank-powered linear shuttle.
+A one-directional manual crank initiates the motion; no motor or controller is involved.

-## Simulation and Structural Design
+The shuttle moves the ball laterally across a six-foot span and releases it into a shallow tray.
+At no point does the mechanism make contact with the tray or operator.
+The entire operation completes within 30 seconds and is capable of resetting for an additional transfer cycle if needed.

-Simulation efforts focused on the ramp component, which absorbs the full energy of the falling ball.
-Using SolidWorks Simulation, von Mises stress analysis identified the top and bottom edges as the most vulnerable areas under load.
-Reinforcement ribs were added to increase stiffness and prevent deformation.
-This allowed the part to maintain structural integrity across repeated impacts without excessive material use.
+## Simulation-Driven Reinforcement

-## Part Manufacturing and Tolerancing
+SolidWorks Simulation was used to analyze stress distribution on the ramp during ball impact.
+Loads were applied at the impact zone, and fixed supports were placed at bolt hole locations.
+The von Mises analysis showed stress concentrations at the top and bottom edges of the ramp.
+To address this, vertical ribs were added to both sides, increasing stiffness and preventing deformation during repeated impacts.

-Parts were designed from scratch and fabricated via 3D printing using engineering-grade filament.
-All major components were dimensioned with proper tolerancing, including feature control frames and datums per GD&T standards.
-Fastening methods were selected to ensure rigidity and repeatable assembly without violating design rules against adhesives, string, or temporary fixes.
+## Fabrication Details

-## Drawing and Documentation
+The ramp, shuttle base, and ball guide components were all 3D printed using PLA.
+Standard hex nuts and bolts (M4) were sourced from Ace Hardware and used to fasten printed parts to a plywood base.
+No adhesives, tape, or temporary fasteners were used.
+All parts were designed to comply with rules excluding foam, cardboard, erector sets, and non-engineering materials.

-The complete design package includes assembly drawings, a bill of materials, and fully detailed 2D engineering drawings for two custom parts.
-These drawings meet industry standards and were created to support manufacturability, inspection, and functional alignment.
-The documentation reflects a workflow intended for physical production—not just modeling.
+## Performance Constraints

-## Execution Constraints
+- Ball must freefall at least 2 feet before contact

-- Only approved engineering materials (no foam, cardboard, or craft materials)
+- Tray must be 6 feet from the ball’s release point
-- No prefabricated kits or shortcut connectors
+- No part of the mechanism can start within 1 foot of the tray
-- No sensors, microcontrollers, or active control systems
+- Mechanism must not touch the tray, person, or floor outside its footprint
-- Only one manual input allowed per activation
+- Entire cycle must complete in under 30 seconds
-- Maximum cycle time: 30 seconds
+- Extra credit available for a second cycle within time limit